-If you’ve noticed your White Rodgers thermostat blinking snowflake icon, then try not to panic first because there may be a legit reason behind this behavior.
+If you’ve noticed your White Rodgers thermostat blinking snowflake icon, try not to panic first because there may be a legitimate reason behind this behaviour.
 This article will guide you through the reasons that may help you resolve the problem.

-Do you recently notice that there’s a blinking snowflake on the thermostat of your house?
-If so, then it’s likely that your thermostat is entering ‘Delay Mode’, which usually happens if the thermostat system is short-cycling.
-This condition may damage the device if it’s not resolved as soon as possible.
+Have you recently noticed that there’s a blinking snowflake on the thermostat of your house?
+If so, your thermostat is likely entering ‘Delay Mode’, usually if the thermostat system is short-cycling.
+This condition may damage the device if it’s not resolved immediately.

 So what does the snowflake symbol on the thermostat mean?
-It is a condition that may be prompted by a short-cycling, which is when the cycle system of the thermostat goes faster than it’s supposed to.
+It is a condition that may be prompted by short cycling, which is when the cycle system of the thermostat goes faster than it’s supposed to.

 The air conditioner or furnace is switching on and off much quicker than it should, which may harm the system because it’s working harder.